jupyterlab/jupyterlab/docs/source/user/rtc.rst

    :align: center
    :class: jp-screenshot

-Something you need to be aware of is that not all editors are in sync.
+Something you need to be aware of is that not all editors in JupyterLab support sync.
+Additionally, opening the same underlying document using different editor types may result in a lack of synchronization.
 For example, on JupyterLab, you can open a Notebook using the Notebook editor or a plain text editor, the so-called Editor.
 Those editors are not synchronized because, under the hood, they use a different model to